jekeytimoy29/my-portfolio/README.md

 <h1 align="center">Welcome to My Software Engineer Portfolio 👋</h1>

-## My Developer Portfolio Template built with Next.js, React, bootstrap that helps showcase my work and skills as a Software Engineer.
+## My Developer Portfolio Website built with Next.js, React, Bootstrap, and hosted in AWS Cloud that helps showcase my work and skills as a Software Engineer.

 <p align="center">
   <kbd>